 Managing a staff schedule is one of many duties performed by a restaurant manager.
-It takes a solid knowledge of your personnel to form a successful shift plan each week or month.
+It takes a solid knowledge of your personnel to form a successful restaurant shifts plan each week or month.

 Breaking it down